Konstantin8105/Matrix-Multiply-Part1/README.md

 		}
 	}

-	threads := 2                                      // Is it looks strange, because I can more then 2 processors for i := 0; i < threads; i++ {
+	threads := 2                                      // Is it looks strange, because I have more then 2 processors for i := 0; i < threads; i++ {
 		go dotRowCol()
 	}